Childhood Artwork: What to Look For

 - Early Childhood Development

-- Causes of Childhood Obesity
+- Understanding Childhood Obesity

 Got kids?
 Got crayons?
 If so, odds are your refrigerator is covered in artwork.
 Maybe you've used drawings as wrapping paper for family gifts or framed a couple of pictures for that special spot above your desk.